Protest the Hero: Fortress (2006–2010)

 In January 2009, Protest the Hero toured with As I Lay Dying, The Human Abstract, and Mychildren Mybride.
 Then they started a European Tour with The Human Abstract and The Chariot.
 In April 2009, they headlined the Heads Will Roll tour in the US with Misery Signals, The Number Twelve Looks Like You, Fall From Grace, and Scale the Summit.
 From September 8–17, 2009, they supported In Flames and Killswitch Engage with Between the Buried and Me.
 On November 21, 2009, at McMaster University in Hamilton, Ontario, the band performed their album Fortress in its entirety for the first time.
-On November 26, 2009, they played in Halifax and on the 27th in Newfoundland, the only two eastern Canada tour dates for the year.
-Before the release of Scurrilous, Protest the Hero toured Europe in February as direct support for The Darkest Hour.
+On November 26, 2009, they played in Halifax and on November 27 in Newfoundland, the only two eastern Canada tour dates for the year.
+Before the release of Scurrilous, Protest the Hero toured Europe in February as direct support for Darkest Hour (band).
 Born of Osiris and Purified in Blood were the other opening acts on the tour.
 Protest the Hero was the third band announced to be playing at Australia's Soundwave in February/March 2011, and in March and April of that year the band supported the Scurrilous album, headlining a tour across Canada and the United States with Maylene & The Sons Of Disaster and TesseracT.

 Scurrilous (2010–2013)

 On January 28, 2008, the band began a tour through Canada with A Day to Remember, Silverstein, The Devil Wears Prada, and illScarlett.
 In April they toured with Chiodos before joining Warped Tour 2008.
 They were on tour with The Acacia Strain, Whitechapel, and Gwen Stacy after Warped Tour in the United States; and then will be on a European tour with, Parkway Drive, Despised Icon, Architects, Whitechapel, and Carnifex.
 The band officially began recording of their third album on August 30, 2010.
 On December 15, 2010, Walker posted a video indicating the completion of work on the third album.
 Scurrilous was released March 22, 2011.
 Following the summer of 2011, where Protest the Hero played festivals across Europe, they embarked on a small Ontario tour in September with support from The Kindred (formerly known as Today I Caught the Plague).
 Protest the Hero then ended 2011 and kicked off 2012 with a tour across America with Scale the Summit and Last Chance to Reason.
 Protest the Hero continued their efforts to promote Scurrilous and have commenced a 2012 UK Tour that features support from German post-metal band, Long Distance Calling, Norwegian punk band Blood Command and Uneven Structure.
-They announced tours with Periphery, Today I Caught the Plague, Jeff Loomis (formerly of Nevermore) and The Safety Fire for the US.
-Another tour is scheduled with metalcore band Underoath, We Came as Romans and Close Your Eyes commencing in May in South America.
-On August 27, 2013, the band announced a fall North American tour, along with Architects, The Kindred and Affiance, promoting their album Volition commencing in Ottawa on November 7, 2013.
+They announced tours with Periphery, Today I Caught the Plague, Jeff Loomis (formerly of Nevermore), and The Safety Fire for the US.
+Another tour is scheduled with metalcore band Underoath, We Came as Romans, and Close Your Eyes commencing in May in South America.
+On August 27, 2013, the band announced a fall North American tour, along with Architects, The Kindred, and Affiance, promoting their album Volition commencing in Ottawa on November 7, 2013.